OpenBluetoothToolbox/SimpleBLE/README.rst

 License
 =======

-Since February 15th 2024, SimpleBLE is now available under a dual-licensing scheme.

-**For non-commercial or open-source projects**, SimpleBLE is available under the BSD 3-Clause License, allowing free use and modification.
-However, if derivatives of these projects are used commercially, a commercial license for SimpleBLE is required by the entity selling the software containing SimpleBLE.
+**Update (March 3rd, 2024):** The open-source terms have been clarified to ensure that no license conflicts occur when using SimpleBLE in derivative work of other open-source projects.

-**For commercial usage**, the library is licensed under the GNU General Public License version 3 (GPLv3), with the option for a commercial license without the GPLv3 restrictions available for a fee.
-To obtain commercial license, please contact me at ``contact at simpleble dot org``.
+Since February 15th 2024, SimpleBLE is now available under the GNU General Public License version 3 (GPLv3), with the option for a commercial license without the GPLv3 restrictions available for a fee.
+(More information on pricing and commercial terms of service will be available soon.)

+To enquire about a commercial license, please contact us at ``contact at simpleble dot org``.

+**NOTICE:** The following projects are allowed to use SimpleBLE under a GNU Lesser General Public License version 3 (LGPLv3), due to their past contributions: `BrainFlow`_, `InsideBlue`_, `NodeWebBluetooth`_.

+Likewise, if you are using SimpleBLE in an open-source project and would like to request an exception to the GPLv3 license, please reach out at ``contact at simpleble dot org``.

 Licensing FAQ